kubernetes-retired/service-catalog/docs/design.md

 ### Registering a Service Broker

 **TODO** Talk about namespaces - ServiceBrokers, ServiceClasses are not in a ns.
-But ServiceInstances, ServiceServiceInstanceCredentials, Secrets and ConfigMaps are.
+But ServiceInstances, ServiceInstanceCredentials, Secrets and ConfigMaps are.
 However, instances can be in different NS's than the rest (which must all be in the same).

 Before a Service can be used by an Application it must first be registered